RELIGIOUS ACCOMMODATION

 - Designating an unused or private location in the workplace where a religious practice or observance can occur if desired and does not disrupt other workers;

-- Allowing dress or grooming practices that an employee has for religious reasons, including, for example, wearing head coverings or other religious dress (such as a Jewish yarmulke or an Islamic hijab) or wearing certain hairstyles or facial hair (such as Rastafarian locks or coils or Sikh uncut hair and beard); and
+- Allowing dress or grooming practices that an employee has for religious reasons, including, for example, wearing head coverings or other religious dress (such as a Jewish yarmulke or an Islamic hijab); wearing certain hairstyles or facial hair (such as Rastafarian locks or coils or Sikh uncut hair and beard); or not wearing certain garments (such as pants or miniskirts).

-Requests for accommodations, as well as the religious beliefs, practices, or observances prompting the requests are confidential and should only be disclosed to officials with a need-to-know.
+Requests for accommodations, as well as the religious beliefs, practices, or observances prompting the requests, are confidential and should only be disclosed to officials with a need-to-know.

-If at any time you think that you have been subjected to discrimination and/or denied an accommodation based on religion, contact an EEO Counselor (or CRC) within forty-five (45) days of the alleged discriminatory event to preserve your right to file an EEO complaint.
-More information on the EEO complaint process can be found using the following link: How to File an EEO Complaint | U.S. Department of Labor (dol.gov)
+If at any time you think that you have been subjected to discrimination and/or denied an accommodation based on your religious beliefs, observances, or practices, contact an EEO Counselor (or CRC) within forty-five (45) days of the alleged discriminatory event to preserve your right to file an EEO complaint.
+More information on the EEO complaint process can be found using the following link: How to File an EEO Complaint | U.S. Department of Labor (dol.gov).